bazelbuild/starlark/conventions.md

 autodoc-style](https://www.sphinx-doc.org/en/master/usage/extensions/autodoc.html#doc-comments-and-docstrings)
 *doc comments*, which start with `#:` optionally followed by one space.

+An uninterrupted sequence of one or more lines which contain *only* doc comments (optionally preceded by whitespace before the `#:`) forms a *doc comment block*.
-An uninterrupted block of doc comments attaches to the symbol(s) on the left hand side of the immediately following assignment statement:
+Such a doc comment block attaches to the symbol(s) on the left hand side of the assignment statement that starts on the immediately following line:

 ```python
 #: List of allowed configuration names